X

 DO’S

-• Since the natural teeth are still beneath the crown and are vulnerable to decay, therefore, it is important to maintain good oral hygiene therefore brushing, rinsing and flossing should be followed regularly.
+• Since the natural teeth are still beneath the crown and are vulnerable to decay, it is important to maintain good oral hygiene therefore brushing, rinsing and flossing should be followed regularly.

 • If you clench your teeth, then it is advised to use a mouthguard to protect your crown and this also does not allow your teeth to wear down.